NathanMarq/scaffold/README.md

 ### Live Deployment ###

-For the live versions of the bootstrap and config files, look in the livescripts directory.

-The .conf files should go into the /var directory, and the bootstrap.sh file should be in the /var/www directory.
+Copy all the bootstrapping files up, then change any references to /vagrant in the bootstrap.sh file to /var.
+Then run it:

+`sudo sh bootstrap.sh`

 ### About the Server ###

-The node Express server will run as a daemon script, and will restart after reboot using Upstart (installed in the bootstrap.
+The Node Express server will run as a daemon script, and will restart after reboot using Upstart (installed in the bootstrap.
 See the nodeserver.conf file for settings).

 It is kept running using Monit, which will keep it running through errors and problems (see nodeservermonit.conf for more info)

 For development, the Node server uses supervisor to restart when server-related files are changed.
 Look at the nodeserver.conf file to see which files are being watched for restarts.

+One thing I've noticed: When running `vagrant suspend` then `vagrant resume`, supervisor may no longer restart the server when you make changes to your node files.
+Just run a `sudo stop nodeserver` and a `sudo start nodeserver` to get it updating normally again.

 ###Credits:###
 * Originally based off of [John Longanecker's Angular Skeleton](https://github.com/jlongnbt/angular-skeleton "jlongnbt repo")